fybrik/fybrik/charts/vault/README.md

 ### Vault helm chart values

-The dataset credentials in the mesh-for-data project are retrieved from where they are stored (data catalog/Kubernetes secrets) using Vault API.
+The dataset credentials in the fybrik project are retrieved from where they are stored (data catalog/Kubernetes secrets) using Vault API.
 Vault uses a custom secret engine implemented with [Vault plugins](https://www.vaultproject.io/docs/internals/plugins) to retrieve the credentials from where they are stored.
 An example for such plugin is [vault-plugin-secrets-kubernetes-reader](https://github.com/fybrik/vault-plugin-secrets-kubernetes-reader) plugin which reads dataset credentials that are stored in Kubernetes secrets.

 The helm chart values in the env/dev/ directory contain the setup of the plugins as the following describes: